ioccc-src/winner/1991/brnstnd/README.md

         make all

-NOTE: [Cody Boone Ferguson](/winners#Cody_Boone_Ferguson) fixed this for modern systems.
-There were two invalid operands to binary expression (`char *` and `void` and `int` and `void`) to resolve and a feature of the C pre-processor which no longer works had to be changed as well.
-In particular `#define C =G` in a macro to make `+=` and similar operators no longer works.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for modern systems.
+There were two invalid operands to binary expression (`char *` and `void` and `int` and `void`) to resolve and additionally a mis-feature of the C pre-processor which no longer works had to be changed as well in order to get this to compile.
+In particular the macro `C`, defined as `C =G` to make `+=` and similar operators no longer works.
 The invalid operands to binary expressions were resolved with the comma operator.
 Thank you Cody for your assistance!

 ### Try: